 |All pet businesses||40,033||3.8%|

-The difference among the three groups of businesses — pet care services, veterinarians and pet stores — may relate to several factors.
+The difference between the three groups of businesses — pet care services, veterinarians and pet stores — may relate to several factors.
 One is that veterinarians have been essential to pet owners for a long time, which would leave less room for recent expansion.

 Another is that the pet retail industry includes dominant corporations such as Petco, which makes online-only business models more attractive than brick-and-mortar for smaller competitors.
 Meanwhile, services such as grooming and daycare have no online alternatives.